MSA Accounting

-All decisions regarding admissions to the M.S.A. program are made through the office of the director of graduate programs in accounting.
-Admission to the M.S.A. program is available for those students who demonstrate high promise of success in a graduate program.
-All applicants are considered on the basis of their merit with weight given to the quality of prior academic achievement, GMAT test scores, professional experience, and other relevant information.
-The following documents are required for admission to the program:
+Admission to the M.S.A. program is available to those students who can demonstrate high promise of success in a graduate degree program.
+The department of accounting has adopted qualitative admissions standards in which applicants are considered on the basis of their merits, with weight given to prior academic achievement, undergraduate GPA, and professional work experience.

 - Official transcripts from each post-secondary institution attended.